borrougagnou/Firefox-GNS3/README.md

 - create tag `firefox-gns3:bookworm`
 - added iputils-ping package in all image.
 - bump dumb-init v1.2.2 --> v1.2.5
+- created multiple "gns3a" (one for each debian version)
 - [latest] update from debian bullseye to debian bookworm
 - [bookworm/latest] Debian 12.2 | Firefox 115.5.0esr
 - [bullseye] Debian 11.6 to 11.8 | Firefox 102.8.0esr to 115.5.0esr